SAP experience means practical knowledge of software from SAP.

 For example, CRM (Customer Relationship Management) applications are another significant share of SAP’s portfolio.

-CRM includes marketing, sales, service, and eCommerce (online shops).
+This includes marketing, sales, service, and eCommerce (online shops).

-For example, a sales business process is the start of a new business partnership, while an eCommerce business process is the offering of a product in an online shop.
+A sales business process is the start of a new business partnership, while an eCommerce business process is the offering of a product in an online shop.

 SAP offers its applications in different environments: